Data Collection, Analysis & Reporting

-We are using a mixed methods approach for both tasks.
+We used a mixed-methods approach for both tasks.
 To develop a measure of accessibility, we collected data through a web-based survey of AJCs nationwide.
 In addition, we conducted site visits to 100 AJCs and conducted nine focus groups with AJC customers with disabilities.
 We used Item Response Theory to analyze the data and employed a standard setting panel to assign cut points for different levels of accessibility.

-To explore the provision of services to TTW holders, we are conducting site visits, gathering information from staff and participants in workforce ENs and others.
-We will also be collecting and analyzing a range of quantitative data, including data from the Social Security Administration and the Disability Employment Initiative.
+To explore the provision of services to TTW holders, we conducted site visits, gathering information from staff and participants in workforce ENs and others.
+We also collected and analyzed a range of quantitative data, including data from the Social Security Administration and the Disability Employment Initiative.

 The core project team included senior level experts with technical expertise in measure development and data analysis and content expertise in disability and accessibility research.
 We partnered with the Burton Blatt Institute for Disability Studies at Syracuse University and Universal Designer and Consultants to develop a rigorous measure of accessibility.
 In addition, we mobilized a broad array of qualitative site visit researchers to conduct 100 rigorous site visits within a short period of time.